evolution/wordpress/docs/REF-generator-prompts.md

 ### Wordpress version

-This determines which version of Wordpress will be fetched from Github and installed as a bower dependency. **The default for this is the latest tagged version.**
+This determines which version of Wordpress will be fetched and installed from Github. **The default for this is the latest tagged version.**

 ### Wordpress table prefix